treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 One trick that I've used and I've seen others use: **make a game of inviting people you don't really know well to dinner**.
 If you're nervous about being with lots of new people, **find a couple familiar people and ask each to invite just 1 person**.
-If you'd like to do dinner in a very small group, post on one of the more active social networks and say: "I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
-Any takers?".
+If you'd like to do dinner in a very small group, post on one of the more active social networks and say:

+> I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
+Any takers?

 **2024-2026 note**: unfortunately due to the fracturing of Twitter's previous user base into other social networks, posting on social media to ask if folks have plans doesn't work as well as it used to.